Yandex Cloud

 Getting startedGetting started

 • Default folder for integrating with other Yandex Cloud services.
-A Yandex Data Processing cluster will be deployed in this folder based on the current cloud quotas.
+It will house a Yandex Data Processing cluster based on the current cloud quotas.
 A fee for using the cluster will be debited from your cloud billing account.

 • dataproc.agent to use Yandex Data Processing clusters.